Read articles, advice from lawyers, and questions and answers by topic.

-With this guide, we’ll help you define your legal issue, research it, and get the help you need.
+It's tough to know where to start when you're researching legal questions.
+With this guide, you'll be able to define your legal issue, research it, and get the help you need.

 First you need to determine whether you have a legal issue or simply a problem.
 Maybe you don't like your downstairs neighbor playing loud music during the day.
 But, if they're not breaking any laws, what you have is a personal matter, not a legal one.

-The question should not be “Can I sue?” but, "Should I sue?”
+The question should not be “Can I sue?” but “Should I sue?”

 There are two main types of legal issues: criminal matters and civil matters.

-When researching a legal issue, many attorneys get to the facts of the case by using a common legal research method called TARP, which stands for Thing, Cause of Action, Relief Sought, Person/Parties Involved.
+When researching a legal issue, many attorneys get to the facts of the case by using a common legal research method called TARP, which stands for thing, cause of action, relief sought, person/parties involved.
 You can do the same.

 Cause of Action